11 days from £6390pp plus international flights.

 International flights and taxes; visas; travel insurance; vaccinations; premium and imported drinks; optional activities at Gorges Lodge; tips; items of a personal nature.

-Getting there: This holiday begins at Victoria Falls Airport and ends at Maun Airport.
+This holiday begins at Victoria Falls Airport and ends at Maun Airport.
 It would be best to get an international flight via Johannesburg, possibly using South African Airways.
 Return flights from the UK into Victoria Falls and out of Maun will cost from about £1100 per person, depending on season and availability.

 Departure dates: This is a tailor-made holiday, running from March to the end of November, and can begin on the day of your choice.